ianthropos88/awscloud_web_app_Ch.1/README.md

 ### ✔️ Problem Statement ###

--> Hypothesis of what customer problem we were trying to solve!
+-> Hypothesis of what customer problem we are trying to solve!

 1. Finished Operational Test Results Required, is sent to the officials with wrong denomination of the destination country or the subjects to be declared free from or to be tested.
 2. Shipment documentation does not match with country requirements.